 In 2018, the technology industry will continue to see explosive growth in the digital revolution.
 Global trends are placing an intense focus on security, predictive analytics, artificial intelligence, the cloud, augmented reality and blockchain.
 While these trends have set the stage for future job seekers, recruiters are struggling with the shortage of qualified candidates for the surplus of jobs available.
-With that said, you may ask, ‘What is the most significant trend in recruiting for these positions?’
+With that said, you may ask, ‘What is the most significant trend in recruiting for these positions?’ or 'What skills do I need to get noticed by IT recruiting firms?'
 The first skill set that comes to mind may include industry certifications or specialized degrees.
 However, candidates with soft skills have the biggest competitive advantage in today’s market.
 These individuals have proven to communicate, problem-solve, and collaborate with team members more effectively, leading to a higher rate in productivity.
 Companies today position IT employees to communicate with multiple business units in order to successfully develop and implement programs and solve IT related problems both internally and externally to clients.

 Related Content: The Digital Transformation Powers the Hottest Trending Jobs in 2018

 To ensure you shine as the elite individuals qualified for these digital technology positions, you will be required to possess both soft skills and hard skills.
 During the 2017 Gartner Symposium/ITxpo in October, Gartner revealed their Top 10 Strategic Technology Trends for 2018.
 The report categorized the trends into three groups with their associated jobs included.

 - Intelligent (AI Foundations, Intelligent Apps and Analytics, Intelligent Things): Artificial Intelligence is built into every technology which allows for more dynamic and flexible systems.